googlegenomics/utils-java/README.md

 If you wish to modify this code while also modifying a project that depends upon it (e.g., [dataflow-java](https://github.com/googlegenomics/dataflow-java)), just

   1. Build and install the jar to your local maven repository via `mvn install`.
   2. Then update the pom.xml of the dependent project to temporarily depend upon the particular SNAPSHOT version of utils-java now installed in your local maven repository.
+For example, make a change similar to [this](https://github.com/googlegenomics/dataflow-java/commit/17122798d579e593470c864868a46092f8795dfa) but only in your local copy of pom.xml open for editing.
   3. Eclipse users:
-    * First update the dependencies in your poms to point to the SNAPSHOT versions as mentioned above.
-    * Then for each of utils-java, dataflow-java, etc... in Eclipse do: `File -> Import -> Maven -> Existing Maven Projects`
+    * For each of utils-java, dataflow-java, etc... in Eclipse do: `File -> Import -> Maven -> Existing Maven Projects`
     * If at any point in Eclipse becomes confused (lot of red X's) in Eclipse do: `Project -> Clean -> Clean All Projects`

 ##gRPC